 Participation is limited to Gilder Lehrman Affiliate Schools.
-If your school is not yet a Gilder Lehrman Affiliate School, and you're interested in participating in the contest, please talk to your principal about applying to the Affiliate School Program.
+If your school is not yet a Gilder Lehrman Affiliate School, and you're interested in participating in the contest, please consider applying to the Affiliate School Program.
 It is a free program that offers great resources!
+You can learn more about the program at gilderlehrman.org/affiliate.

-Entries are due at the Gilder Lehrman Institute on Monday, March 28, 2016, by 5 p.m.
+Entries for the Dear George Washington Contest are due at the Gilder Lehrman Institute on Monday, March 27, 2017, by 5 p.m.
 ET.
 Winners will be chosen in the early spring and will be notified by an email to their teacher.
 Please review the attached documents for more information on submission guidelines, potential topics, and a scoring rubric.

-Please feel free to call us (646-366-9666 ext.
-27) or email us (affiliates@gilderlehrman.org) with any questions.
+Please feel free to call us (646-366-9666) or email us (affiliate@gilderlehrman.org) with any questions.

 Best regards,

-Sasha Rolon Pereira and Elizabeth Reese
+Education Department

 The Gilder Lehrman Institute of American History